Oleg Penkovsky: Overtures to CIA and MI6

+Peter Wright, a former British MI5 officer and critic of the leadership of British intelligence during much of the Cold War, believed that Penkovsky may have been a Soviet-controlled agent.
+Wright noted that, unlike Igor Gouzenko and some earlier defectors, Penkovsky did not reveal the names of Soviet agents in the West but primarily supplied organisational and military information.
+He also regarded the provision of some original documents as suspicious, believing that they would have been difficult for Penkovsky to remove from their sources.
+In his memoir Spycatcher, Wright argued that Soviet intelligence may have exploited what he regarded as weaknesses in British counterintelligence by deliberately presenting Penkovsky as a genuine Western source.

-In his memoir Spycatcher: The Candid Autobiography of a Senior Intelligence Officer (1987), written with journalist Paul Greengrass, Wright says:
+In Spycatcher, written with journalist Paul Greengrass, Wright recalled a response from Maurice Oldfield, who was later Chief of MI6:

 When I first wrote my Penkovsky analysis Maurice Oldfield (later Chief of MI6 in the 1970s), who played a key role in the Penkovsky case as Chief of Station in Washington, told me: 'You've got a long row to hoe with this one, Peter, there's a lot of K's [knighthoods] and Gongs [medals] riding high on the back of Penkovsky' he said, referring to the honours heaped on those involved in the Penkovsky operation.

-Former KGB major-general Oleg Kalugin does not mention Penkovsky in his comprehensive memoir about his career in intelligence against the West.
-The KGB defector Vladimir N. Sakharov suggests Penkovsky was genuine, saying: "I knew about the ongoing KGB reorganisation precipitated by Oleg Penkovsky's case and Yuri Nosenko's defection.
+Other intelligence officers and defectors regarded Penkovsky as genuine.
+KGB defector Vladimir Sakharov wrote that Penkovsky's case had contributed to an internal KGB reorganisation, stating: "I knew about the ongoing KGB reorganisation precipitated by Oleg Penkovsky's case and Yuri Nosenko's defection.
 The party was not satisfied with KGB performance ...
 I knew many heads in the KGB had rolled again, as they had after Stalin".

-While the weight of opinion seems to be that Penkovsky was genuine, the debate underscores the difficulty faced by all intelligence agencies of determining information offered from the enemy.
+A later CIA review of the operation stated that a comprehensive internal study completed in 1978 had established that Penkovsky was not under Soviet control during his work for Western intelligence and that the information he supplied was genuine and highly valuable, although uncertainty remained over how he was eventually compromised.

-In a meeting with US Secretary of Defense Leon Panetta, the head of Russia's foreign intelligence service, Mikhail Fradkov, named Penkovsky as Russia's biggest intelligence failure.
+In a meeting with Leon Panetta, then director of the CIA, the head of Russia's Foreign Intelligence Service, Mikhail Fradkov, identified Penkovsky as Russia's greatest intelligence failure when Panetta asked him what he regarded as the country's worst intelligence setback.